Skip to content

 throws IOException, ServletException{

-// Redirect to the error page
+// we hand over to the error page

 }

-// Request attributes
+// query attributes

-// retrieve the request parameters
+// retrieve query parameters

-String optMarie = request.getParameter("optMarie"); // marital status
+String optMarie=request.getParameter("optMarie"); // marital status

-String txtChildren = request.getParameter("txtChildren"); // number of children
+String txtEnfants=request.getParameter("txtEnfants"); // no. of children

-String txtSalary = request.getParameter("txtSalary"); // annual salary
+String txtSalaire=request.getParameter("txtSalaire"); // annual salary

-// Do we have all the expected parameters?
+// do we have all the expected parameters

-// parameters are missing
+// missing parameters

-// forward to the tax display URL
+// we hand over to the tax display url

 }

-ArrayList errors = new ArrayList();
+ArrayList erreurs=new ArrayList();

 // marital status

-if( ! optMarriage.equals("yes") && ! optMarriage.equals("no")){
+if( ! optMarie.equals("oui") && ! optMarie.equals("non")){

 // error